dincbasar/wca-carmodel/INIT_README.md

 4) Submit the labeled videos for training.
 You are given the option to pick the videos and labels (distinct objects) that you would like to train your model on.
 Epoch = 10K or 20K is a good choice, and pick the faster-RCNN model for training.
 This process will take approximately an hour.

 5) From here onwards, you will need access to a GPU machine.
-Talk to your supervisor to obtain access.
-As of April 2019, one is available on cloudlet012.elijah.cs.cmu.edu.
+Talk to your supervisor to obtain access. __for CMU students:__ As of April 2019, one is available on cloudlet012.elijah.cs.cmu.edu.
 You can contact [Tom Eiszler](mailto:teiszler@cs.cmu.edu) to create an account.

 ### Testing (system-design dependent)